kgateway-dev/kgateway/docs/content/guides/observability/tracing/otel.md

    	{"kind": "exporter", "data_type": "traces", "name": "logging"}
     ```

+    Note that the `Status code` is set to `Unset`.
+This is the recommended setting in accordance with the OpenTelemetry [semantic conventions](https://opentelemetry.io/docs/specs/semconv/http/http-spans/), which state:

+    > Span Status MUST be left unset if HTTP status code was in the 1xx, 2xx or 3xx ranges, unless there was another error (e.g., network error receiving the response body; or 3xx codes with max redirects exceeded), in which case status MUST be set to Error.
+    > ...
+For HTTP status codes in the 5xx range, as well as any other code the client failed to interpret, span status MUST be set to Error.

+    To observe this, update the `status` returned by the `directResponseAction` to `500`.
+Subsequent requests sent to this endpoint will receive a `Status code: Error` instead of `Unset`.

 9. [Open the Zipkin web interface.](http://localhost:9411/zipkin/)

 10. In the Zipkin web interface, click **Run query** to view traces for your requests, and click **Show** to review the details of the trace.